MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-fit-poly-fl.md

 ---
 # series_fit_poly_fl()

 The function `series_fit_poly_fl()` applies a polynomial regression on a series.
-It takes a table that contains multiple series (dynamic numerical array) and generates, for each series, the high-order polynomial that best fits it using [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression).
+This function takes a table containing multiple series (dynamic numerical array) and generates the best fit high-order polynomial for each series using [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression).
 This function returns both the polynomial coefficients and the interpolated polynomial over the range of the series.

 > [!NOTE]
-> Please use the native function [series_fit_poly()](../query/series-fit-poly-function.md).
+> Use the native function [series_fit_poly()](../query/series-fit-poly-function.md).
 The function below is for reference only.

 > [!NOTE]
 > * `series_fit_poly_fl()` is a [UDF (user-defined function)](../query/functions/user-defined-functions.md).